Visaal: Plot

-Akram (Zahid Ahmed) is a street boy who, after being threatened by the police to leave his actions, leaves Hyderabad for Karachi to start a new life, where he pretends to be very religious and thus befriends a religious scholar Mufti Ghufran (Firdous Jamal).
+Akram (Zahid Ahmed) is a street boy who, after being threatened by the police to leave his actions, leaves Hyderabad for Karachi to start a new life, where he pretends to be very religious and thus befriends a religious scholar, Mufti Ghufran (Firdous Jamal).
 One day, when Akram goes to Ghufran's house to meet him, he sees a very beautiful girl who he assumes to be Ghufran's daughter, and from that day onwards, Akku starts being even nicer to Ghufran so that he can marry his daughter.
 The truth is that the girl Akram saw at Ghufran's house was actually Pari (Hania Amir), who is the best friend of Ghufran's daughter Naheed.
-Soon, Ghufran has Akram engaged to Naheed but Akku does not get the chance to see her and thinks he is engaged to the girl he saw.
+Soon, Ghufran has Akram engaged to Naheed, but Akku does not get the chance to see her and thinks he is engaged to the girl he saw.

-Meanwhile Pari lives in a house with her father and the two share a very loving relationship.
-Pari's father's young boss, Taimoor (Agha Mustafa) falls in love with Pari, and Naheed becomes jealous of the wealthy proposal Pari has got as Naheed's own fiancé is Akku, so she plots to ruin Pari's reputation and locks Pari with Taimoor so that people see them together and assume that they were committing some sinful activity.
-Pari is defamed, but Naheed later regrets betraying her friend.
-Akku and Naheed marry, and when Akku discovers he married the wrong girl, he is horrified, but decides to use Naheed as a weapon to acquire Pari.
+Meanwhile, Pari lives in a house with her father, and the two share a very loving relationship.
+Pari's father's young boss, Taimoor (Agha Mustafa), falls in love with Pari, and Naheed becomes jealous of the wealthy proposal Pari has got as Naheed's own fiancé is Akku, so she plots to ruin Pari's reputation and locks Pari with Taimoor so that people see them together and assume that they were committing some sinful activity.
+Pari is denied, but Naheed later regrets betraying her friend.
+Akku and Naheed marry, and when Akku discovers he married the wrong girl, he is horrified but decides to use Naheed as a weapon to acquire Pari.

 Things take a drastic turn when Pari's father Shabeer is stabbed by some of his enemies in the middle of the night.
 Pari desperately tries to find someone to help her, and fate has it, that she sees Akram and suddenly holds his hand, pleading for help.
-The girl Akram was unable to find for so long suddenly comes on front of him and holds his hand which gives him the most magical moment of his life.
+The girl Akram was unable to find for so long suddenly comes in front of him and holds his hand, which gives him the most magical moment of his life.
 Pari's father is hospitalised, and along with Naheed and her father, Akram frequently visits the hospital.
-He even pays all the hospital bills which makes Pari grateful to him.
-Pari's father Shabeer finally passes away, leaving Pari shattered.
-Since Pari has no family, Naheed shifts her to her with her (Naheed's) parents where Akram often comes to see if Pari is okay or if she needs anything.
+He even pays all the hospital bills, which makes Pari grateful to him.
+Pari's father, Shabeer, finally passes away, leaving Pari shattered.
+Since Pari has no family, Naheed shifts her to her with her (Naheed's) parents, where Akram often comes to see if Pari is okay or if she needs anything.
 Akram really helps her during her tough time.
 Also, Akram discovers that the person who ruined Pari's life was none other than the evil Naheed.
-Now its up to Akram to save Pari's dignity and see that Naheed is punished for her sin.
+Now it's up to Akram to save Pari's dignity and see that Naheed is punished for her sin.